eoss-image-processing/eoss-image-processing.github.io/_posts/2020-09-09-bounding-box-annotation.md

-Conversely, when navigating back to an image previously annotated, the plotly figure is the `Output` of a callback, and annotations retrieved from the `dcc.Store` are simply added to the figure layout so that they are displayed to the user.
+Conversely, when navigating back to an image previously annotated, the plotly figure is the `Output` of a callback, and annotations retrieved from the `dcc.Store` are simply added to the figure's layout so that they are displayed to the user.